studiowolf/skeleton/README.md

 ## Commandline interface for WordPress

 A useful resource to use when you're developing WP sites is the WP commandline.
 You can find the install guide on http://wp-cli.org/ The wp-cli.phar is already in this project so if you don't want to install it globally you can use this file to use the commandline.

 Run 'php wp-cli.phar --help' for the different usage options.

+## Raw

+The `/raw/` folder is meant to develop your HTML / front-end code.
+You can use the `index.html` file as a startingpoint.